riferrei/srclient/README.md

 	if err != nil {
 		panic(err)
 	}
 	c.SubscribeTopics([]string{"myTopic", "^aRegex.*[Tt]opic"}, nil)

-	schemaRegistryClient := srclient.CreateSchemaRegistryClient("http://localhost:8081")
+	// 2) Create a instance of the client to retrieve the schemas for each message schemaRegistryClient := srclient.CreateSchemaRegistryClient("http://localhost:8081")

 	for {
 		msg, err := c.ReadMessage(-1)
 		if err == nil {
+			schemaID := binary.BigEndian.Uint32(msg.Value[1:5])
-			// Retrieve the schema id from the record value schemaID := binary.BigEndian.Uint32(msg.Value[1:5])
+			// 3) Recover the schema id from the message and use the
-			// Load the schema from Schema Registry and create
+			// client to retrieve the schema from Schema Registry.
-			// a codec from it.
-Use it later to deserialize the
+			// Then use it to deserialize the record accordingly. schema, err := schemaRegistryClient.GetSchema(int(schemaID))
-			// the record value.
-			schema, err := schemaRegistryClient.GetSchema(int(schemaID))
 			if err != nil {
-				panic(fmt.Sprintf("Error getting the schema associated with the ID '%d' %s", schemaID, err)) }
+				panic(fmt.Sprintf("Error getting the schema with id '%d' %s", schemaID, err)) }
-			// Deserialize the record value using the codec native, _, _ := schema.Codec.NativeFromBinary(msg.Value[5:])
+			native, _, _ := schema.Codec.NativeFromBinary(msg.Value[5:])
 			value, _ := schema.Codec.TextualFromNative(nil, native)
-			// Print the record value
-			fmt.Printf("Message on %s: %s\n", msg.TopicPartition, string(value))
+			fmt.Printf("Here is the message %s\n", string(value))
 		} else {
-			fmt.Printf("Consumer error: %v (%v)\n", err, msg)
+			fmt.Printf("Error consuming the message: %v (%v)\n", err, msg) }
-		}
 	}